Sant720/sandwich/content/docs/extras/setup-journey.md

 14:55:54.919 Error: Command "hugo --gc" exited with 255
 ```

-It was clear Vercel was defaulting to the an outdated Hugo version, like the one I got from `sudo apt install hugo`.
-Luckily, it was a simple fix and all I needed to do was to add the **environment variables** to the deployment.
+It was clear Vercel was defaulting to an outdated Hugo version, similar to the one I got from `sudo apt install hugo`.
+Luckily, it was a simple fix and all I needed to do was add **environment variables** to the deployment:

 ```bash
 "HUGO_VERSION": "0.124.1",
 "HUGO_EXTENDED": "true"
 ```

 After this, deployment was successful.

+> [!NOTE]
+> If your theme relies on Hugo Pipes or other newer features, double-check which Hugo version your hosting provider is using and override it with environment variables when necessary.

+---

+## What I learned from this setup

-## 9. Lessons learned
+### 9. Lessons learned

 A few key takeaways from this whole process:

 1. **Snap is not a good choice on WSL.**
-   `snapd` isn’t running, so `sudo snap install hugo` fails.
+   `snapd` is not running, so `sudo snap install hugo` fails.
 2. **The Ubuntu apt package for Hugo can be very outdated.**
    I got `v0.68.3`, which is too old for modern themes like hugo-book.
 3. **Prebuilt GitHub binaries can fail on older distros due to GLIBC version mismatches.**
-   Even after fixing PATH, I couldn’t run the downloaded binary because my system glibc was older than what Hugo was compiled against.
+   Even after fixing PATH, I could not run the downloaded binary because my system glibc was older than what Hugo was compiled against.
 4. **Homebrew on Linux is a great option for WSL.**
    Installing Hugo with `brew install hugo` gave me a modern, extended build that works cleanly on WSL.

-5. **Include environment variables on Vercel deployment to avoid build errors**
+5. **Include environment variables on Vercel deployment to avoid build errors.**
    Vercel will also default to outdated Hugo versions.

 With Hugo now running via Homebrew and the hugo-book example content copied in, I have a clean, functional documentation site and a much better understanding of how Hugo behaves on WSL.

----
+> [!INFO]
+> Most of the time spent here was not “Hugo work” but **tooling and environment work**.
+Once the install path was correct, the actual docs authoring experience was straightforward.

-## 10. Current working setup (summary)
+### 10. Current working setup (summary)

-- **Environment:** WSL (Ubuntu)
+- **Environment:** WSL (Ubuntu).
-- **Hugo install method:** Homebrew on Linux
+- **Hugo install method:** Homebrew on Linux.
 - **Hugo version:**

   ```bash